aws/aws-codebuild-docker-images/local_builds/README.md

   -c        Use the AWS configuration and credentials from your local host.
 This includes ~/.aws and any AWS_* environment variables.
   -b        Used to specify a buildspec override file.
 Defaults to buildspec.yml in the source directory.
   -e        Used to specify a file containing environment variables.
+  -m        Used to mount the source directory to the customer build container directly.

 **Environment variable file format:**
   * Expects each line to be in VAR=VAL format